RayHightower/RayHightower.com/_posts/2020-01-27-intelligent-investors-real-estate-conference-2020-recap.markdown

 ### Summary

 IIREC2020 was an amazing collection of investors and service providers, coming together to learn and to teach.
-Beyond the learning, a few people that I chatted up during the _hallway track_ (see below) shared their approach to problems that real estate investors are uniquely posistioned to attack, such as homelessness.
+Beyond the learning, a few people that I chatted up during the _hallway track_ (see below) shared their approach to problems that real estate investors are uniquely posistioned to attack.

 Every attendee was exposed to tools that we can use to deliver better value for our stakeholders: Investors, residents, tenants, service providers... every stakeholder wins.